 The dish is then left to simmer in its own juices for hours before being cracked open by the lucky customer who ordered it.
 The resulting stew is an unbelievably satisfying, meaty, hearty meal.

-Most often found with Chicken, you can also get shish kebabs with beef or lamb.
+Most often found with chicken, you can also get shish kebabs with beef or lamb.
 Any variety will be grilled and served on a metal skewer with sides of rice, salad and french fries.
-You really can’t travel to Turkey without trying this.
-The budget-friendly ($6+) dish is on pretty much every menu in the country.
+You really can’t travel to Turkey without trying it.
+This budget-friendly ($6+) dish is on pretty much every menu in the country.